Seahawks coach Pete Carroll says Marshawn Lynch has “entertained” idea of returning but hasn’t asked to be taken off reserve/retired list

 Seahawks coach Pete Carroll said Wednesday at the NFL league meetings that running back Marshawn Lynch “is somewhat entertaining’’ the idea of coming out of retirement.

-But Carroll also said that Lynch did not ask the Seahawks to be taken off the reserve/retired list when he talked to him 10 days ago and said he can’t answer if Lynch will return and what the Seahawks would do if did ask to come back.
+But Carroll also said that Lynch did not ask the Seahawks to be taken off the reserve/retired list when he talked to him 10 days ago and said he can’t answer if Lynch will return and what the Seahawks would do if he did ask to come back.

 “I know that he is somewhat entertaining the thought of it,’’ Carroll said during the annual breakfast with NFC coaches.
 “I can’t tell you how strong it is.’’